Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

 Content, loading times, usability, and attracting the right readers are all part of decreasing your bounce rate.
 The math is simple—the right readers will spend more time on a site that loads fast, looks good, and has great content.

-Video is another great way to do so, but you need your video content to stand out and deliver.
+Video is another great way to do so, but you need your video SEO content to stand out and deliver.
 Most importantly, your content needs to provide what the reader expects.
-They need to land on your page and get exactly what they wanted as soon as possible.
+They need to land on your page and get exactly what they want as soon as possible.
 If you can do that, most people will stay on the site long enough, which will tell Google your site is topically relevant.

-Sometimes the most respected person in the room is the oldest right?
+Sometimes, the most respected person in the room is the oldest, right?
 The same goes for the internet.
-If a website has been around for a while, producing consistent content and doing so in a way that is pleasing to the search engines, it’ll rank higher than a new site no matter what.
+If a website has been around for a while, producing consistent content and doing so in a way that is pleasing to the search engines, it’ll rank higher than a new site, no matter what.

 3 Tips to Build More Trust